Electrocal/consul-ambassador-tls/README.md

 Clone this repo locally.
 A few small modifications are needed to set your namespaces & DC name.
 I've tried to make this a little bit simpler by adding `{namespace}` and `{datacenter}` where you need to set this.

-consul-values.yaml is set with a few values from this guide, modify it to what you need by following this tutorial: https://learn.hashicorp.com/tutorials/consul/kubernetes-secure-agents?in=consul/kubernetes
+consul-values.yaml is set with a few values from this guide, you can modify it to what you need by following this tutorial: https://learn.hashicorp.com/tutorials/consul/kubernetes-secure-agents?in=consul/kubernetes

 ---